decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ### Domain Calculation

 This operation calculates the domain value, a scalar representing the distillation of all essential contextual information for a signature.
-The same domain value must be calculated by all parties (the signer, the Prover, and the verifier) for both the signature and proofs to be validated.
+The same domain value must be calculated by all parties (the Signer, the Prover and the Verifier) for both the signature and proofs to be validated.

-The input to the domain value includes an octet string called the header, chosen by the signer and meant to encode any information that is required to be revealed by the Prover (such as an expiration date, or an identifier for the target audience).
+The input to the domain value includes the `header` value chosen by the signer to encode any information that is required to be revealed by the Prover (such as an expiration date, or an identifier for the target audience).
 This is in contrast to the signed message values, which may be withheld during a proof.

-When a signature is calculated, the domain value is combined with a specific generator point (`Q_1`, see [Sign](#signature-generation-sign)) to protect the integrity of the public parameters and the header.
+When a signature is calculated, the domain value is combined with a specific generator point (`Q_1`, see `CoreSign` defined in (#coresign)) to protect the integrity of the public parameters and the header.

-This operation makes use of the `serialize` function, defined in [Section 4.6.1](#serialize).
+This operation makes use of the `serialize` function, defined in (#serialize).

 ```
 domain = calculate_domain(PK, Q_1, H_Points, header, api_id)